turingschool-examples/frontend-mod-1-prework/day_5/questions.md

 1. What is an Object, and how is it different from an Array in Javascript?

 Objects are a data structure used to store variables and functions.
 This is different from an array, for one, because you can access its data using strings.
+Also, an array follows an ordered structure, or index.

 1. In the space below, create an Object stored to a variable named `petStore`.
 This object should hold an inventory of items and the number of that item that you might find at a pet store.
 ```JavaScript